 News article hero image

-40+ Home Ownership Statistics for the UK in 2024
+Home Ownership Statistics for the UK

 Community

 Owning your own home is something that brings a tangible sense of accomplishment and stability to your life.
-It provides you with a space that’s truly your own; reflecting your identity, bringing you security and warmth, as well as offering you the perfect environment in which to enjoy some of life’s most precious moments and milestones.
+It provides you with a space that’s truly your own, reflecting your identity, bringing you security and warmth, as well as offering you the perfect environment in which to enjoy some of life’s most precious moments and milestones.

 Here, we reveal all the latest housing market facts, figures, and data for 2024, including how many UK adults own their own home, which parts of the UK are most sought-after amongst prospective buyers and what factors are most important to those looking to buy a house.